emiliebarnard/discord-bot/index.markdown

 We finally get to code!

 ## Edit Initial Templates
 We'll create two files: an .env file that will store our API token, and a .py file into which we'll write our Python code.
 You could store your API token directly in the .py file, but separating it into a different file enables you to share your Python code without sharing your private API token.
-Create one folder that will hold both of these files.
+Create one folder that will hold these files.

 ### Create .env File
 1\.
 Create a text file named __.env__ in the folder of your choice.
 Add the following two lines to this file: